jaredar1232/jaredar1232/README.md

 ### Hi there, I'm Jared 👋

 ## Developer, Travler, and Tech Nerd!
-- 🔭 I’m currently working on a videoplatform concept with another developer in Germany!
+- :earth_africa: I’m currently working on a videoplatform concept with another developer in Germany!
-- 🌱 I love learning about everything 🤣
+- :bulb: I love learning about everything :sweat_smile:
 - :raised_hands: *2020 Goals:* Start working with an amazing company, keep expanding programming skills, move somewhere new?
-- 🥅 *Hobbies:* traveling(18 countries!), playing sports, and reading (currently reading The Way of Zen by Alan Watts)... any Sanderson fans?
+- :octocat: *Hobbies:* traveling(18 countries!), playing sports, and reading (currently reading The Way of Zen by Alan Watts)... any Sanderson fans?

 ### Connect with me: